 Homemade Red Envelopes

-If you prefer something a little more traditional, I am sure that your dog would be happy with any dog-safe feasting shares or treats, or you can gift you pup a little red envelope of treat money.
+If you prefer something a little more traditional that fortune cookies, I am sure that your dog would be happy with any dog-safe feasting shares or treats, or you can gift you pup a little red envelope of treat money.
 We made the envelopes used for styling the photos in this post after getting inspired by the red envelope DIY at One Dog Woof (not a dog blog, just a fortuitous coincidence).
-Since my dogs can’t be trusted with sweet delicious money, I gave them each an IOU.
+Since my dogs can’t be trusted with sweet delicious money, I gave them each an IOU instead.
+Shall we take then to the pet shop to pick out some toys and treats?

 Making Our Red Envelopes

-I used a little bit of scrap textured red cardstock.
-Following the example linked from One Dog Woof, I folded my envelopes into shape.
-I rounded all of the flap corners, used a textured punch on one to add a little flair on the back seam, and on the other I added pawprint punch embellishment backed with a scrap of golden yellow paper.
+I used a little bit of scrap textured red cardstock to make my red envelopes.
+Following the example linked from One Dog Woof, I folded my paper envelopes into shape.
+I rounded all of the flap corners, used a textured punch on one to add a little flair on the back seam.
+To keep with our dog theme, on the other I added pawprint punch embellishment backed with a scrap of golden yellow paper.
+Pawfect!

 Alternative Dog-Friendly Red Envelopes

-If you don’t want to make your own envelopes, you can punch or stamp a ready-made red envelope with dog-friendly designs.
+If you don’t want to make your own envelopes, you can punch or stamp a ready-made red envelope with dog designs.
 Or just stick with the plain envelopes and a treat IOU.
 After all, the dogs don’t care about pretty packaging.
+Or IOUs for that matter.
+Haha!
 If you’re packing treats for gifting, a pillow-box style tube (wrapped in red, if you’d like) makes an easy recycled and recyclable envelope substitute.
+Or you could use a red bandana as fabric wrapping.
 Need tags?
 Our rainbow collection of free printable dog treat tags and labels includes red paw print tags.

 Howlidays and Reader Requests